Social Housing Resilience Group weekly update: 21 May

 The Social Housing Resilience Group (SHRG) was convened by SFHA in response to the coronavirus outbreak.
-As well as SFHA, the SHRG comprises Scottish Government, NHS Health Scotland, Scottish Housing Regulator, Wheatley Group, Glasgow and West of Scotland Forum of Housing Associations, Chartered Institute of Housing Scotland, and Association of Local Authority Chief Housing Officers.
+As well as SFHA, the SHRG comprises Scottish Government, Public Health Scotland, Scottish Housing Regulator, Wheatley Group, Glasgow and West of Scotland Forum of Housing Associations, Chartered Institute of Housing Scotland, and Association of Local Authority Chief Housing Officers.
 It aims to deal with the significant challenges the outbreak is causing so that social landlords can continue to provide the support their tenants and communities need.

 Originally meeting three times a week at the start of the pandemic, the SHRG is now meeting once a week on Tuesday afternoons.

 The issue of personal protective equipment (PPE) continues to be discussed.
 Concerns have been raised regarding its procurement and distribution in terms of rising prices and promised orders being diverted to other customers.
 SFHA has been able to make alternative routes available through its bank of commercial associates and the SHRG is arranging access to a new national procurement option for housing associations, details of which have been emailed to SFHA member CEOs today.

 SFHA shared feedback from associations of their tenants’ experiences with energy suppliers, with the main issues being legacy payment meters and with specific suppliers.
 There are also concerns over rising bills for tenants as the pandemic continues.
 The Scottish Government has raised these with Energy UK, which is expected to join a call with the SHRG in the next couple of weeks.